VHS Revival brings you all the box office and rental happenings from March

 March would see the release of Bob Swaim’s well received romantic thriller Masquerade.
 The movie would star a young Meg Tilly as Olivia, a recently orphaned millionairess who finds love with Rob Lowe‘s yacht racing captain.

-Forced to live with her gold-digging stepfather and his girlfriend, Olivia finds relief in her dashing new beau, but when a cop friend turns a blind eye to incriminating evidence, she begins to realise that he isn’t all that he seems.
+Forced to live with her gold-digging stepfather and his girlfriend, Olivia finds relief in her dashing new beau, but when a cop friend turns a blind eye to some incriminating evidence, she begins to realise that he isn’t all that he seems.

 Written by TV stalwart Dick Wolf (Miami Vice), the movie would be nominated for the 1989 Edgar Alan Poe Award for Best Motion Picture.